 You don’t need to reinvent your style or squeeze into something stiff and unfamiliar.

+For women choosing an outfit for a one-way interview, a white blouse or neutral top looks polished on camera without distraction.
 Think timeless, not trendy.
 Choose simple pieces that won’t distract from what you’re saying.

 - Avoid busy patterns and bold colors.
 Hot pink, florals, or high-contrast stripes can distract and even appear warped on camera.